davekinkead/thesis/paper.coffee.md

     width   = window.innerWidth - 25 || 600

-We will be running multiple simulations in the browser so will need a way of rendering them graphically.
-Here we create a method for building a canvas and adding click events.
-When a simulation is clicked, the interval runner starts and fires every 1000 milliseconds.
+We will be running multiple simulations in the browser so will need a way of creating different ones.
+Here we define a `display` method for creating a simulation and binding it to a canvas with click events.
+When a simulation canvas is clicked, the interval runner starts and calls the `tick` method every 1000 milliseconds.
+We will also append the school averages in text form.

     display = (id, params) ->